zarinaomor/react-myApp-stock/README.md

-**### REACT STOCK APP**
+**REACT STOCK APP**

-**SEI Project - 3.**

 **Overview**

-SEI Project One.
+SEI Project 3.
 The goal is to build a full stack application using Node as a back end and React as a front-end language.

 Link:

 **User experience**

-- User can view Today's top 10 stocks on main home page.
+- User can view today's top 10 stocks on main home page.
 - User can search for stocks using symbols
 - User can view a graph and table displaying the recent trend lines for each stock.
 - User can view news related to the searched stock